redpinecube/nanowaste/README.md

 -   `scripts` contains the R scripts used to simulate, download and clean data.

-## Statement on LLM usage
+## Disclaimer

-LLMs were not used for this analysis.
+Large language models were not used for this analysis.